Skip to main content

 • Lumbar puncture.
 In this test a needle is inserted, under local anaesthetic, into the lower part of your back.
 It takes a sample of some of the fluid that surrounds your brain and spinal cord.
 This is called cerebrospinal fluid (CSF).
 Certain protein levels are measured.
 Some proteins are altered in multiple sclerosis, although they can be altered in other conditions too.

-• Evoked potential test.
-In this test, electrodes measure if there is slowing or any abnormal pattern in the electrical impulses in certain nerves.
+• Visual evoked potentials test.
+In this test, electrodes measure if there is slowing or any abnormal pattern in the electrical impulses in the optic nerves.

 Can multiple sclerosis be treated?

-At present, although there is no cure for multiple sclerosis, certain symptoms of MS can often be eased to improve quality of life and make living with MS more manageable.
+At present there is no cure for multiple sclerosis.
+However many symptoms of MS can be eased to improve quality of life and make living with MS more manageable.
 Treatments generally fall into four categories:

 • Medicines that aim to modify the disease process.